This article applies to England, Wales and Scotland.

 What this means for you

-You have the highest chance of settlement.
-At 41%, the ACAS settlement rate for pregnancy claims is the highest of any claim type.
-This means your most likely outcome is a negotiated settlement before your case ever reaches a hearing.
-Going into ACAS early conciliation well prepared, with a clear account of the timeline, the treatment you experienced, and its connection to your pregnancy or maternity leave, puts you in a strong position.
+You have the highest chance of settlement of any claim type.
+At 41%, the ACAS settlement rate for pregnancy claims is unmatched.
+Going into ACAS early conciliation well prepared — with a clear account of the timeline, the treatment you experienced, and its connection to your pregnancy or maternity leave — puts you in a strong position.

 The legal protections are strong.
 Unlike unfair dismissal (which currently requires two years' qualifying service), pregnancy discrimination has no qualifying period.
-You are protected from day one of employment.
-Dismissal connected to pregnancy is automatically unfair, and the employer must show that pregnancy played no part in the decision.
-This legal framework gives pregnancy claims more weight than many other claim types.
+You are protected from day one.
+Dismissal connected to pregnancy is automatically unfair under the Employment Rights Act 1996.

 Timing matters more than usual.
-Pregnancy discrimination often involves a sequence of events: the announcement of pregnancy, changes in treatment, decisions made during maternity leave, and the terms of return.
-Keeping a detailed record of the timeline, with dates, what was said, who was involved, and any written communications, is particularly important for building a clear narrative.
+Pregnancy discrimination often involves a sequence of events — the announcement of pregnancy, changes in treatment, decisions during maternity leave, terms of return.
+Keeping a detailed record of dates, what was said, who was involved, and any written communications is particularly important.

 Time limits still apply.
-You need to start ACAS early conciliation within three months minus one day of the discriminatory act (or the last in a continuing course of conduct).
-If you are still on maternity leave, the clock may be running on events that happened before or during your leave.
+You need to start ACAS early conciliation within three months minus one day of the discriminatory act.
+If you are still on maternity leave, the clock may be running on earlier events.
 The backlog does not extend your deadline.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.

 Frequently Asked Questions